elynch78/Engineering4Notebook/README.md

 ### Reflection

 This was a relatively simple assignment, we learned how to use range through [this](https://www.w3schools.com/python/gloss_python_for_range.asp) which makes the countdown work.
 The time.sleep makes it so there is space between the countdown of numbers.
+The code works together by providing the range of available numbers and then telling it to coundown slowly for legibility before printing LAUNCH.

 ## Launchpad_2-LED